 In what was the biggest defeat of American military history, there was a disproportionately large number of Filipino deaths.
 Disproportionate to the gravity of such massive losses, Bataan Street NW is one of the shortest streets in Washington DC.

-A continuous graphite rubbing of Bataan Street’s public sidewalk was made October 9-14, 2022, marking the days the Bataan Death March took place 80 1/2 years prior.
-Curb to curb, crossing N St. NW, and back again.
+Between October 9-14, 2022, marking the days the Bataan Death March took place 80 1/2 years prior, I made a continuous graphite rubbing of Bataan Street’s public sidewalk, curb to curb, crossing N St. NW and back again.

 First person oral history about the Bataan Death March, transcribed on the sidewalk outside the Philippine Embassy, Bataan Street NW, Washington DC (1 of 4)